informatiky/Server/README.md

-This is an experimental repository, so it's not important for you.
+This is an experimental repository so it's not important for you.